So you want to interview with a start up

-Fortunately there are a lot more candidates passionate about their craft and disrupting industries then cigar smoking, fishing women that can bait their own hooks
+Fortunately, there are a lot more candidates passionate about their craft and disrupting industries then cigar smoking, fishing women that can bait their own hooks

 If you feel you have what it takes then remember this as you prepare for your interview:

 We like each other, we hang out with each other after hours which also means we look out for each other.
-This doesn’t mean we all vote for the same president, it doesn’t mean we all look alike or are all the same age.
+This doesn’t mean we all vote for the same president, it doesn’t mean we all look-alike or are all the same age.
 We are all very different with different levels of experience.
 A smile, humble self-deprecating sense of humor, and an expertise in a discipline will transcend all demographics.
 Don’t be a dick.

-What to think about before you head into your interview with a start up:
+What to think about before you head into your interview with a startup:

 - Don’t worry about long-term stability or your retirement plan.
 Don’t worry about the company 10 or 20 years from now.
 That is a distraction and it is not realistic in this economy for a company of ANY size.
 You are interviewing with a dedicated group of individuals and we believe in what we are doing, having fun doing it, and building our skill sets along the way.
 If we could predict the stability of ANY company, large or small 10-20 years, we wouldn’t be working in technology companies we would be investing in them.

 - Shift your thinking to “MVP”.
 This isn’t Most Valuable Player, this is Minimum Viable Product.
-We are not looking for ideas that require a 6 -12 month life cycle.
+We are not looking for ideas that require a 6 to 12-month life cycle.
 That is too long a bet for our limited funds.
-If we find we are wrong after working on project that takes 6-12 months we are probably done.
+If we find we are wrong after working on a project that takes 6-12 months we are probably done.
 We are looking to test theories in the shortest timeframe and to build on that theory.
 We do not have large budgets and teams to throw at a project.
-We have one person to throw at a multiple projects, and that person is YOU.
+We have one person to throw at multiple projects, and that person is YOU.

 - Prove you are scrappy.
-If you are going to interview with a start up, give us examples of how you went to school and worked a couple of jobs to make ends meet.
+If you are going to interview with a startup, give us examples of how you went to school and worked a couple of jobs to make ends meet.
 Give us an example of a project you got off the ground against the odds.
 The one person on a project mentioned in the above bullet is you and we want to have some confidence that you can pull it off.

-- Prove you have passion for your craft.
+- Prove you have a passion for your craft.
 Do you practice your craft working on side projects, after hours and weekends?
 We won’t hire “just anyone and we don’t look at our day job as “work”.
 We are passionate about our craft and when we aren’t working, we are still thinking in our discipline.
-I am paid to practice HR during the day, but I work on this blog in the evenings and on the weekend volunteer my time coaching candidates on how to get through the interview process.
+I am paid to practice HR during the day, but I work on this blog in the evenings and on the weekend volunteer my time to coach candidates on how to get through the interview process.
 I practice my craft “for fun”.
 Scary huh???

-- Have an online presence beyond Facebook and Linkedin.
-If you do not have a Linkedin profile and some sort of online presences, you might as well wear a tie and a 3-piece suit to the interview.
+- Have an online presence beyond Facebook and LinkedIn.
+If you do not have a LinkedIn profile and some sort of online presences, you might as well wear a tie and a 3-piece suit to the interview.
 Blogs are great, especially in our industry or your discipline.
 Twitter, Pinterest, GitHub, Quora all reinforce that you are thinking about current events after hours.